-Justice reversed in the advice position refers to unresolved issues of self-worth and overwhelming emotions.
+Justice reversed in the Advice position refers to unresolved issues of self-worth and overwhelming emotions.
 You have to focus and think rationally.
 What’s keeping you from realizing your dreams?
 Is your approach wrong, or are you being treated unfairly?

 You may have missed important clues that would help you to solve your problems.
-Reflect on whether you’ve done wrong to someone and you have to make amends, or if someone’s selfish behavior has hurt your feelings and your abilities to cope and progress.
+Reflect on whether you’ve done wrong to someone and you have to make amends, or if someone’s selfish behavior has hurt your feelings and your ability to cope and progress.

 The Justice Tarot Card as an Outcome

 As we’ve already established, Justice gives everyone what they deserve.

 In the outcome position, the Justice card foresees a favorable resolution.
 The truth will surface as a fair reward.
 You shall receive what you’ve been waiting for, and reach the culmination of your plans.
 This will boost your confidence and inspire you to become better.

 Regarding the immediate future, you may want to pat yourself on the back because Justice will finally reward you for all your work and troubles.
 She will bring balance by revealing the truth, and if you’ve been virtuous and true to yourself, the scales will tip to your benefit.

 Justice recognizes hard work and redeems those who have suffered.
 It’s a good omen, like arriving at the peak of a long hike.